-“There was also no transparency on who had the bottles and where the product was moved, on how to collect and disinfect it.
-Today there are many points on which technology really allows us to move forward “.
+“There was also no transparency about who had the bottles and where the product moved, about how to collect and disinfect it.
+Today there are many points on which technology really allows us to move forward. "

 How does the plastic free home shopping service with returnable vacuum work?

 When each package is returned, it is cleaned and sterilized before repacking.
-“Products in a traditional grocery store are being handled and touched by many more people, from production to distributors, from floor grocery store workers to customers,” says Strasner.
+"Products in a traditional grocery store are being handled and touched by many more people, from production to distributors, from floor grocery store workers to customers," Strasner says.
 The products are manufactured or packed in a controlled environment.